DataDog/hiring-engineers/answers.md

 ## Final Question:

-In a world where most of the software is being developed in "decoupled way", with thousands of microservices running in different cloud and communicating each other through a service mesh platform, having a tool which provides end to end visibility, monitoring and alert, put DataDog in a unique position in the market.
+In a world where most of the software is being developed in "decoupled way", with thousands of microservices running in different clouds and communicating each other through a service mesh platform, having a tool which provides end to end visibility, monitoring and alert, put DataDog in a unique position in the market.